explodingcamera/blog/content/rust-os/2-shell/index.md

 }
 ```

-Before we can start using our allocator, we need to initialize it and allocate some memory for it to use.
+Before we can start using our allocator, we need to give it a region of memory use.
 We'll do this in our `src/heap.rs` file:

 {{ file(name = "src/heap.rs") }}